Nandan1996/mmdb-react/READEME.md

 Steps:-
-1. npm install in root folder
+1. npm install in root folder.
 2. npm start
-3. open localhost:8080 in Chrome to experience best.
+3. your default browser will open automatically on port 3000. if it didn't, use http://localhost:3000
+    Try to use chrome to exoerience best.